SPACE SITUATIONAL AWARENESS (SSA)

 - Near-Earth Objects (NEO) monitoring (only natural space objects).

 Space Surveillance and Tracking (SST)

-SST refers to the capacity to detect, catalogue and predict the movements of space objects orbiting the Earth.
+An SST system is a network of ground-based and space-based sensors capable of surveying and tracking space objects, together with processing capabilities aiming to provide data, information and services on space objects that orbit around the Earth.
 Currently, SatCen’s activities in the SSA domain are focused on SST.
 These activities aim at protecting the safety and security of European economies, societies and citizens, which rely on space-based applications such as communication, navigation and Earth observation.

 Space-based assets are increasingly at risk from collision with other operational spacecraft or debris, and objects may re-enter and cause damage on the ground.
 To mitigate these risks, the European Union established in 2014 the Space Surveillance and Tracking (SST) Support Framework, also known as the EU SST, with the Decision 541/2014/EU of the European Parliament and the Council (SST Decision).

 The SST Decision foresaw the creation of an SST Consortium currently composed of seven EU Member States represented through their national designated entities: France (CNES), Germany (DLR), Italy (ASI), Poland (POLSA), Portugal (PT MoD), Romania (ROSA) and Spain (CDTI).
 Since 2016, the SST Consortium and SatCen have worked together to develop a European SST capability with the support of the European Union under different funding lines (H2020, Galileo & Copernicus programmes), and formed the SST Cooperation.